arjunsavel/cortecs/docs/index.rst

 cortecs
 ==================================
-*cortecs* is a Python package for.
+*cortecs* is a Python package for...

 *scope* is currently under development `on GitHub <https://github.com/arjunsavel/cortecs>`_ and is ready for beta users.